 - Hancock: Hancock and Mary have been together for centuries in a mixed marriage.
 In fact, Hancock's amnesia is a result of being assaulted by bigots because he was with a white woman in pre-Civil Rights era Florida.
 Mary notes an even earlier 1800's incident that involved their home being torched, likely for the same reason.

-- "O", the 2001 Setting Update of William Shakespeare's Othello, stars Mekhi Pfifer and Julia Stiles who was also in Save The Last Dance.
+- "O", the 2001 Setting Update of William Shakespeare's Othello, stars Mekhi Pfifer and Julia Stiles who was also in Save the Last Dance.
 The fact that he ends up raping her would probably push it into Unfortunate Implications territory if it wasn't true to the original Shakespeare and for reasons mostly unrelated to race.

 - Blazing Saddles is the Trope Namer, with the name taken from a line dropped in a shenanigan Sheriff Bart and the Waco Kid pull to get the attention of a kouple of Klan members.
+Bart has a fling with burlesque performer Lili von Shtupp—and judging by her dialogue when the lights are out, her attraction is at least partly due to his race.

 - While not the Ur-Example, one of the earliest trope codifiers for films of this trope is The Birth of a Nation (aka The Clansman), a controversial but influential 1915 film in which the Ku Klux Klan is founded in large part because the white men need to defend the honor of their women, who are being taken away to be raped by Always Chaotic Evil black men.
 The controversy and influence are due to two different things: the controversy due to the extremely vile racism and the influence due to the style of the movie, which set a few trends in motion.